How to get your protein from plants

 Get ready to diversify your menu with these all-star plant proteins, plus recipes for tasty meals and snacks!

 Tofu sometimes gets a bad rap for being bland, but its mild taste actually places it among the most versatile sources of lean, plant-based protein.
-Tofu stands up to a range of cooking methods and readily takes on the flavour of whatever seasonings you throw its way.
+Tofu can be cooked in many different ways and readily takes on the flavour of whatever seasonings you throw its way.
 As well as being high in protein, it's also low in saturated fat and high in polyunsaturated fats.

 The key to working with tofu is to nail the type.
 “Buy firm or extra-firm tofu for stir-fries, kebabs, and other recipes where you want to slice it into cubes,” says Leslie Fink, MS, RD, a nutritionist and recipe editor at WW.
 “Firm tofu will keep its shape.”
 Silken tofu, on the other hand, has a soft, custard-like texture that makes it a good swap for mayo or cream in dips, sauces, soups, and deli-style salad recipes.